marknic8github1/SimpleTodoList/README.md

 Simple todo List

 This is the README.md file for the SimpleTodoList project.

 This program enables a user to:

-1. add items to a list
+ 1. add items to a list/n
-2. edit items in the list with a short click
+ 2. edit items in the list with a short click\n
  3. delete items in the list with a long click

 A GIF video (made with LiceCap) is shown below with the user stories: